 So how do you know if an herb is fresh?

 - First off, ask!
 Most store owners are happy to answer this information for you.

 - Another thing you can do is smell the herb.
-Obviously this only works for local herb shops, but most times you can open the herbal container and take a wiff.
+Obviously, this only works for local herb shops, but most times you can open the herbal container and take a whiff.
 If it smells herbally, chances are it’s fresh enough to use and the medicinal properties are still in the plant.

 - Lastly, you can taste it.
 If there’s a lot of flavor (sweet, salty, pungent, spicy, bitter) then the plant is most likely fresh.